 Video lecture on Pictures of Sound: A Thousand Years of Educed Audio 980-1980 by Patrick Feaster.
 “Using modern technology, Patrick Feaster is on a mission to resurrect long-vanished voices and sounds—many of which were never intended to be revived.
 Over the past thousand years, countless images have been created to depict sound in forms that theoretically could be “played” just as though they were modern sound recordings.
 Now, for the first time in history, this compilation uses innovative digital techniques to convert historic “pictures of sound” dating back as far as the Middle Ages directly into meaningful audio.”

-RELATED SOUND / MUSIC / ART / RADIO WORKS & PROJECTS
+RELATED SOUND / MUSIC / ART / RADIO EVENTS & PROJECTS

 Cities and Memory – UK.
 “Cities and Memory is a global field recording & sound art work that presents both the present reality of a place, but also its imagined, alternative counterpart – remixing the world, one sound at at time.
 Every faithful field recording document on the sound map is accompanied by a reimagination or an interpretation that imagines that place and time as somewhere else, somewhere new.
 The listener can choose to explore locations through their actual sounds, to explore reimagined interpretations of what those places could be – or to flip between the two different sound worlds at leisure.”